SynteNotara/SynteNotara/README.md

 ## Overview

-CollabNotes is a comprehensive note-taking solution built with the MERN stack (MongoDB, Express.js, React, Node.js) that enables real-time collaboration between users.
+SynteNotara is a comprehensive note-taking solution built with the MERN stack (MongoDB, Express.js, React, Node.js) that enables real-time collaboration between users.
 The application provides a seamless experience for teams to create, edit, and manage notes together with instant synchronization.

 ## Features